aws/aws-cdk-rfcs/text/0419-cdk-launchpads.md

 After the base functionality has been created and validated, we should now start catering to customers who don't want to use CDK to define their Launchpads:

-1. Create the separate `cdk-lpads` CLI,  and add the necessary commands to it.
+1. Create the separate `cdk-launchpad` CLI,  and add the necessary commands to it.
 2. Allow the Launchpad customizing using JSON/YAML files.
-3. Add the capabilities of `cdk-lpads` also to the CDK CLI.
+3. Add the capabilities of `cdk-launchpad` also to the CDK CLI.

 #### 6. Compliance -- Guard rules CDK dialect